-We promised that when we hit the $2500 mark, we will ALL shave our heads on camera...You donated so we are SHAVING OUR HEADS:
+We promised that when we hit the $2500 mark, we will ALL shave our heads on camera...You donated so we SHAVED OUR HEADS:

 YOU CAN STILL DONATE- EVERY DOLLAR PUTS US CLOSER TO A CURE